clareliguori/run-model-context-protocol-servers-with-aws-lambda/DEVELOP.md

 2. a Lambda function-based **mcpdoc** MCP server (Python).
 Ask questions like "What documentation sources do you have access to?".
 3. a Lambda function-based **weather-alerts** MCP server (Typescript).
 Ask questions like "Are there any weather alerts right now?".
 4. a Lambda function-based **cat-facts** MCP server (Typescript).
 Ask questions like "Tell me something about cats".
+5. a Lambda function-based **dog-facts** MCP server (Typescript).
+Ask questions like "Tell me something about dogs".
-5. a [local **fetch** MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).
+6. a [local **fetch** MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).
 Ask questions like "Who is Tom Cruise?".

 ### Setup